jldbc/jldbc.github.io/_pages/about.md

 {% include base_path %}

-I'm a Data Scientist at BuzzFeed.
+I'm a Senior Data Scientist at BuzzFeed.
 Prior to this I was a Data Scientist at MLB Advanced Media and a Solutions Consultant and Automation Engineer at Google.

 In my free time I enjoy working on my Python package [pybaseball](https://github.com/jldbc/pybaseball), working on miscellaneous data analysis and modeling projects, and reading about tech, statistics, sports, and any combination of those things.